ryenus/rop/README.md

 | `git add`, `git commit`   | sub-commands, but single invocation
 | `mvn clean test`          | sub-commands supporting multiple invocations

-All these types of command line applications can be built using Rop.
+All these types of command line applications can be built using optj.

-More than that, Rop endorses building command line option parsers the Java way.
-Instead of following the traditional [GetOpt](http://en.wikipedia.org/wiki/Getopt) way of building an option parser, Rop follows an approache that is:
+More than that, optj endorses building command line option parsers the Java way.
+Instead of following the traditional [GetOpt](http://en.wikipedia.org/wiki/Getopt) way of building an option parser, optj follows an approache that is:

 * Annotation based, and
 * Object oriented